Indice dei contenuti

 The Battle of Monte Cassino (also known as the Battle for Rome ) was a long series of four battles , fought by the Allies with the intention of breaking through the Winter Line and seizing Rome.The only two roads leading to Rome, the Via Appia (Highway7) and Via Casilina (Highway 6), were fiercely defended by a series of German fortifications running across the width of Italy, from the west coast to the east coast called Winter Line,formed by the Gustav Line, the Hitler Line and the Bernhardt Line.

-Cassino WWII Tours: tale Gustav Line
+Cassino WWII Tours: the Gustav Line

 The Gustav Line, made it impossible for the Allies to advance without suffering heavy casualties because it was being anchored by Germans holding the Rapido, Liri and Garigliano valleys and the German positions were further secured by garrisons posted on every peak of the surrounding mountainranges.
 Dominating the landscape is Monte Cassino, towering to almost 1,700m (5,500 ft), surrounded bysmaller but no less imposing series of mountains.
 This natural terrain gave the Germans an excellent vantage point from which to observe and attack Allied positions.

-The bombing of Monte Cassino abbey
+The bombing of Monte Cassino Abbey

 The Germans had not occupied the historic abbey of Monte Cassino, although they manned defensive positions set into the steep slopes below the abbey walls.
 In co-ordinated military operations, the British, French, Americans, Indian, New Zealanders, Moroccans, and Polish Regiments converged on key German strongholds in a long struggle that lasted several months and cost the lives of thousands of men.
 On 15 February, the monastery, was destroyed by 1,400 tons of bombs dropped by American bombers.
 Look here

-Cassino WWII Tours: the First mistake done by the Allied
+Cassino WWII Tours: the first mistake done by the Allied

 Two days after the bombing,Germans took up positions in the ruins; the destruction caused by the bombing gave troops improved protection from air and artillery attack making it a more viable defensive position.
 From 17 January to 18 May, the Gustav defences were assaulted four times by Allied troops.It was not until the last phase of the Battle, when all other Allied efforts had failed so dismally, that the II Polish Corps, was finally called into action.
 Their mission was to capture Monte Cassino and Piedimonte, which up until then could not be achieved by any other military units.
 The Poles drove the German defenders from their positions but at a high cost.

-Cassino WWII Tours: the First Battle of Cassino
+Cassino WWII Tours: the first Battle of Cassino

 The Allies reached the German Gustav Line in Italy in mid-Jan 1943.
 British X Corps attacked first on 17 Jan 1944, crossing the Garigliano River near the coast on a 20-mile-wide front.
 Two days later, British 46th Infantry Division attacked near the junction of the Garigliano River and the Liri River but what was considered to be the main assault, conducted by US 36th Division, began shortly after sundown on 20 Jan 1944.
 Troops of US 141st Regiment and 143rd Regiment tryed twice to cross the Rapido River, but timely German counterattacks by German 15th Panzergrenadier Division caused heavy casualties.